jexia/docs/docs/apphost/README.md

 ![No Application](./step_8.png)

-As soon as you have a subscription you will be able to see another button which will allow you to authorize Jexia in your private repo to rest part of the process as previously described.
+As soon as you have a subscription you will be able to see another button that will allow you to authorize Jexia in your private repo to rest part of the process as previously described.

 ## Custom domain